Trail Specifications

 Site Field Visit

-Site visit with Director Echols, Director Rosario, and Assistant General Manager Kristina Kelchner to evaluate the proposed corridor.
+Director Echols, Director Rosario, and Assistant General Manager Kristina Kelchner tour the proposed corridor to evaluate the site in person.

 April 2022